Food and Nutrition Assistance Programs

 Background

 Food insecurity has significant negative impacts on older adults, particularly on their health.
-Older adults who are food insecure are more likely than their food-secure counterparts to have limitations on activities of daily living, have conditions like diabetes and depression, and experience heart attacks
+Older adults who are food-insecure are more likely than their food-secure counterparts to have limitations on activities of daily living, have conditions like diabetes and depression, and experience heart attacks.

 The Supplemental Nutrition Assistance Program (SNAP) is the nation’s largest domestic nutrition assistance program.
-It provides financial assistance to families to purchase qualifying food items.
-Benefits are relatively low.
-The average monthly benefit was about $130 per person in fiscal year 2019.
+It provides financial assistance to eligible individuals and families with low incomes to purchase food, including over eight million SNAP households with adults age 50 and older in 2019.
+The average monthly benefit for SNAP households with at least one adult age 50 and older was $142 in fiscal year 2019.

-SNAP benefits are delivered through electronic benefit transfer cards.
-These cards can be used at participating locations, including some farmers markets.
+SNAP benefits are delivered through electronic benefit transfer (EBT) cards.
+These cards can be used at participating locations, including some farmers' markets.
 Additionally, the U.S. Department of Agriculture SNAP online purchasing pilot allows SNAP participants in certain states to use their benefits for online food purchases.
 During the COVID-19 pandemic, the pilot expanded to most states.
 SNAP benefits cannot be used for delivery, shipping, and other associated fees.

-• The Emergency Food Assistance Program supplies states with food that can be distributed at no cost to people with low incomes.
+- The Emergency Food Assistance Program supplies states with food that can be distributed at no cost to people with low incomes.
 States arrange for the food to be transported to centers such as soup kitchens and food banks.

 FOOD AND NUTRITION ASSISTANCE PROGRAMS: Policy